-Along with these anticipated changes, we maintain our steady focus on ensuring that each day enriches the lives of all those within our community and provides learning experiences that will empower all of our members to make positive impacts in the years to come.
+At John Hill School, we maintain our steady focus on ensuring that each day enriches the lives of all those within our community and provides learning experiences that will empower students to be positive difference-makers in the years to come.
 Students in elementary school are making remarkable transitions in their lives as they become increasingly industrious members of our community and come to identify their individual and collective capacities to be impactful within it.
 Working together - as family members, students, and educators - will best allow us to harness the potential of these years and to propel noteworthy levels of success.